bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Sanket: 00:42:51

-So yeah, tapscript compiler is still in work but the tapscript to miniscript that thing should still just that is almost done.
+So yeah, TapScript compiler is still in work but the TapScript to miniscript that thing should still just that is almost done.
 You just have new fragments for checks multi-sig and we remove the resource limit checks and so on.
-So that is, that is RUST miniscript.
+So that is, that is Rust miniscript.
 That's not, as far as I understand, like Bitcoin Core wallet support for Taproot is still like right now under review.
 So I think we'll just go slowly over there with SegWit and test framework and just make developers familiar in general with miniscript, make them comfortable so we have more informed review and go forward with that.
 Right.